flyteorg/flyte/docs/deployment/configuration/auth_setup.rst

    secrets:
      adminOauthClientCredentials:
-       create: false # set to false
+       enabled: true # enable mounting the flyte-secret-auth secret to the flytepropeller.
-       mount: true # mount the flyte-secret-auth secret to the flytepropeller.
+       clientSecret: null # disable Helm from creating the flyte-secret-auth secret.
        # Replace with the client_id provided by provided by your IdP for flytepropeller.
        clientId: <client_id>